microsoft/azure_arc/automated_testing/ghaction_scripts/GitHubActionDocumentation/ExecuteGitHubActions.md

 # ArcBox automatic deploy and test

-The goal is to provide automation to deploy and test of the arc box scenarios.
+The goal is to provide automation to deploy and test arcbox scenarios.
 We decided to use [GitHub Actions](https://docs.github.com/actions).

 The workflow is a manual one, you need to execute it when you consider it is proper.